 Day 2-7

-Eggs are a great source of high-quality protein, along with iron, vitamins, minerals, and carotenoids.
-The egg is a powerhouse of disease-fighting nutrients like lutein and zeaxanthin.
-Any style egg from scrambled to hard boiled eggs is easy to make and chew.
+Eggs are a great source of high-quality protein, as well as iron, vitamins, minerals, and carotenoids.
+The egg is a powerhouse of disease-fighting nutrients, such as lutein and zeaxanthin.
+Any style egg, from scrambled to hard-boiled eggs, is easy to make and chew.

-Sweet potatoes or mashed are both great options that will surely fill you up.
-Sweet potatoes are incredibly healthy for you and they are easy to cook, just bake and eat.
-Mashed potatoes may take a little more time in the kitchen but, are also another great option.
+Mashed sweet potatoes are a great option that will surely fill you up.
+Sweet potatoes are incredibly healthy for you, and they are easy to cook, just bake and eat.
+Mashed potatoes may take a little more time in the kitchen, but they are also another great option.

 Foods to avoid after surgery:

-It is important to remember that avoiding foods that are acidic and foods that could potentially irritate the gums or require significant amounts of force to chew is the key in a prompt recovery.
-Avoid crunchy and chewy foods like popcorn, nuts, sunflower seeds, rice, or taffy for approximately 4-6 weeks to allow time for the area to completely heal.
+It is important to remember that avoiding foods that are acidic and foods that could potentially irritate the gums or require significant amounts of force to chew is the key to a prompt recovery.
+Avoid crunchy and chewy foods like popcorn, nuts, sunflower seeds, rice, or taffy for approximately 4-6 weeks to allow the area to fully heal.